 Although the Heritage Fruit Tree Project is specific to Colorado鈥檚 Roaring Fork Valley, there are other organizations doing similar work around the country.

 The biggest among these is the Historic Fruit Tree Working Group of North America.
-The serves as a national database and registry of historic trees and orchards.
+The organization serves as a national database and registry of historic trees and orchards.

 Anyone interested in heirloom fruit, especially apples, should sign up for the University of Idaho Heritage Orchard Conference.
 The free monthly webinars are packed with info on subjects ranging from cider making to tree propagation.